Petrushka (ballet): First tableau: The Shrovetide Fair

 The Drunken Revelers return (again to the "Song of the Volochobniki") interrupted several times by the Barker's boasts.
 The street-hawkers' cries of the very opening are heard once more.

 Suddenly, two drummers summon the crowd to the puppet theater with deafening drumrolls.
 The Magician (sometimes called the "Charlatan") appears to mystical groans from the bassoon and contrabassoon.
 When he has everyone's attention, he produces a flute and begins to play a long, improvisatory melody.
 The curtain of the puppet theater rises to reveal three puppets hanging on the wall: the Moor, the Ballerina, and Petrushka.
 When the Magician touches them with his flute (to chirps in the orchestra), they seem to awaken.

 The astonished crowd watches as, with a wave of the Magician's hand, the three puppets begin a vigorous Russian Dance (based on two more Russian folk-tunes: "A Linden Tree Is in the Field" and "Song for St. John's Eve").

 In Fokine's choreography, they first begin to move their feet (while still hanging on the wall), then burst forth from the puppet theater into the midst of the crowd.
 The Moor (resplendent in turban and exaggerated pantaloons) is swashbuckling.
 The Ballerina dances perpetually en pointe.
 Petrushka, on the other hand, is wooden and awkward.
-It becomes apparent Petrushka loves the Ballerina; but she has eyes only for the Moor.
+It becomes apparent that Petrushka loves the Ballerina, but she has eyes only for the Moor.
 The Magician calls the dance to a halt; the curtain falls rapidly.